Lens Implant Options

 - Single Vision IOLs: Single-focus lens implants provide excellent distance vision but do not correct astigmatism or presbyopia.
 If a patient has pre-existing astigmatism and elects for a single vision IOL, glasses will be needed for distance vision.
 Regardless of astigmatism status, all patients choosing this type of lens will need reading glasses for near work.
 Monofocal lenses are best for patients who do not mind wearing glasses most of the time for distance and reading.
 These are the least expensive option as they are covered by insurance for cataract patients.
 Many patients who select a monofocal IOL also choose “blended vision”.
 Blended vision optimizes the dominant eye for distance but provides functional near vision out of the non-dominant eye.
 For more information regarding single vision IOLs and blended vision, click here.

 - Toric or Astigmatism Correcting IOLs: Toric IOLs have your astigmatism power incorporated into the lens optic and provide the most precise way to reduce or eliminate astigmatism at the same time they correct a patient’s myopia or hyperopia.
 These IOLs are for cataract patients with pre-existing astigmatism who want spectacle reduction for distance vision or a reduction in the thickness of glasses.
-Most Toric IOLs are monofocal IOLs and cannot correct presbyopia but there is now a revolutionary IOL called the Crystalens Trulign that not only corrects astigmatism but also flexes inside the eye to provide an expanded range of vision from distance to near in order to reduce dependency on reading glasses.
+Most toric IOLs are monofocal IOLs and cannot correct presbyopia.
+However, there is now a revolutionary IOL called the Crystalens Trulign that not only corrects astigmatism but also flexes inside the eye to provide an expanded range of vision from distance to near.
+This helps reduce dependency on reading glasses.
 Click here for further information on toric / astigmatism correcting IOLs.

 - Multi-focus (Presbyopic Correcting) IOLs: Multi-Focus lenses are the implants of choice for patients wanting the greatest freedom from glasses for a full range of vision—so they can see distance and near objects simultaneously quite well in both eyes without glasses, in most cases.
 For this group of patients, these implants can be the best investment they ever make.
 Click here to read more about presbyopic correcting IOLs and the different technologies available to you.